5calV/sharp-learn/README.md

 ## How to contribute?
 ### Option 1
-Fork this repository, clone your local fork.
+Fork this repository, clone your fork.
 Commit to the local repository and push to the origin of your fork.
 Then pull-request.
 ### Option 2
 Clone this repository, commit to the local copy, pull-request.
 ### Option 3